primastem/primastem/en/README.md

+> Unfortunately, there is no full English translation right now, it is planned soon.
+The site is now available in full in French.

 # Introduction

 **PrimaSTEM** - A tool to teach children 4+ the basics of programming, logic and math without the use of screen-based devices.